Land Use Permits

 Depending on the conditions of approval, the applicant may be required to enter into one or more legal agreements.

 Step 8: Extend Approval (Optional)

-The applicant may for a time extension to extend the approval date for one year.
-The maximum number of available time extensions is based on the land use entitlement type.
+The applicant may apply for a time extension to extend the approval date for one year.
+The maximum available time extensions are based on the land use entitlement type.

 Step 9: Proceed with Entitlement

 Approval of a land use permit only entitles the use itself.
 This approval includes conditions (such as requiring additional approvals from other agencies) and possibly mitigation measures that the applicant must comply with.
 Because only the use is entitled with approval of a land use permit, any construction or grading is subject to separate permits.

 When and where is this service offered?

 This service is available throughout the year during regular business hours except during scheduled holidays.